Yasushi-Osugi/Lot-based-PSI-visualise-trial/README.md

 # -Lot-based-PSI-visualise-trial
-this is a trial code for "Lot based PSI" visualise
+this is a trial code for "Lot based PSI" visualisation. you can see, supply shain bullwhip images with plotly 3d scatter graph.

 Lot based PSI is "Global Supply Chain Planning" that is handling with weekly lots. this is some visualise sample code for Lot based PSI.
 1. "supply chain tree" is build.